aivarasolutions/richaf-microsites/replit.md

 Next.js microsite application migrated from Vercel to Replit.
 Features client pages with optional basic authentication and SEO controls.

 ## Recent Changes
-**October 08, 2025**: Fixed hotel thumbnail images
+**October 08, 2025**: Fixed all hotel images (hero and thumbnails)
+- Extracted actual hotel hero images from booking agent PDFs using PyMuPDF
+- All 7 properties now display authentic hotel photos for main hero images
-- Moved stock resort images to /public/images/ directory for proper Next.js static asset serving
+- Added stock resort images for thumbnail galleries
-- Updated all 7 hotel properties to use locally hosted thumbnail images
+- All images served locally from /public/images/ directory
-- Resolved 404 errors caused by hotlink-protected external hotel website images
+- Resolved hotlink protection and 404 errors from external hotel websites

 **October 07, 2025**: Migrated project from Vercel to Replit
 - Configured Next.js to run on port 5000 with 0.0.0.0 binding for Replit compatibility